The Emergence of Reproducibility and Generalizability in Diffusion Models: Conclusions and Implications

-In this work, we conducted an in-depth study of an important but largely overlooked phenomenon in diffusion models, for which we term it as ``consistent model reproducibility''.
-This study raises numerous compelling questions that are worth further exploration, which we discuss in the folllowing
+This study focuses on an important phenomenon in diffusion models, which we term “consistent model reproducibility”.
+We believe this intriguing phenomenon could significantly impact future research on diffusion models.
+Below, we outline several promising directions: